mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 That's not an accident.

-Indeed, you can do reverse, and call the `+` operator as you would call a regular function - in front of the parameters.
+Indeed, you can do the reverse, and call the `+` operator as you would call a regular function - in front of the parameters.
 If it's an operator, you just have to wrap it in parentheses:

 ```hs
 (+) 5 7